rakutentech/engineering-blog/content/post/azure-monitor-terraform/azure-monitor-terraform.md

 ![Log Analytics Workspace Table](log-analytics-table.png)

-As stated before, this problem should be fixed in a future version of the azurerm provider but for now I hope it helps someone out!
+As stated before, this problem should be fixed in a future version of the AzureRM provider but for now I hope it helps someone out!